bcgov/gis-pantry/_start-here/When_To_Make_Your_Own_Repository.md

 ## Before you make a new repo

-1. Follow the [BC Open Source Developement Employee Guide] [BC-Open-Source-Developement-Employee-Guide - Initiating a new project](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/Collaborating-Contributing.md)
+1. Follow the BC Open Source Developement Employee Guide:
+[BC-Open-Source-Developement-Employee-Guide - Initiating a new project](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/Collaborating-Contributing.md)
 2. Join the BCGOV organization on github